 Speech and Language Therapy

-Our Speech & Language Therapists is Lynsey Gooch.
+Our Speech & Language Therapist is Lynsey Gooch.

 She is part of our Communication and Interaction team and is employed by the NHS and has particular responsibility for pupils who have been referred to them.
 This is called their caseload.